sadanandpai/git-guide/README.md

 <img width="589" alt="image" src="https://user-images.githubusercontent.com/12962887/170866895-9d9c2f38-dea2-4709-b5ad-dc7764dfa6f5.png">

+Similarly, to unstage a file use the command `git reset <file>`

-#### 9. When I am trying to push my changes, but getting a rejected message.
+#### 9. When I am trying to push my changes, getting a rejected message.
 I am stuck!!!

 The rejection could be because the remote branch might be ahead of the local branch.
-Pull the changes from remote and then proceed

-- TODO
+Different techniques can be used here to achieve sync